Sharp analysis of linear ensemble sampling: Results

 \end{theorem} The second result, proved in \cref{sec:ensemble-size-lb}, shows that the ensemble size requirement in \cref{thm:regret-bound} is close to its minimum.
-From the first result, we see that if we set $\lambda=80$ (say) and $m$ to be as small as possible given the constraint of \cref{thm:regret-bound}.
-From \cref{eq:beta_ub} we see that up to logarithmic-in-$n$ factors, the regret bound scales as $d^{3/2}\sqrt{n}$, while the ensemble size scales as $d \log(n)$.
-This closes the gap to the regret of Thompson sampling in linear bandits, while keeping the ensemble size scaling only linearly with the dimension $d$ and logarithmically with the horizon $n$.
+The first result shows that if we take $\lambda=80$ (say) and take $m$ to be as small as possible given the constraint of \cref{thm:regret-bound}, then the regret bound scales as $d^{3/2}\sqrt{n}$ up to logarithmic-in-$n$ factors, while the ensemble size scales as $d \log(n)$.
+This closes the gap to the regret of Thompson sampling in linear bandits, while keeping the ensemble size scaling only linearly with the dimension $d$ and logarithmically with the horizon~$n$.

 A few remarks are in order: First, there is a trade-off between the ensemble size $m$ and the noise level (governed by $\beta_{t-1}^\delta\bar{\gamma}$ here).
 In particular, by increasing $m$ while keeping the noise level fixed, the effective noise level increases.
 Since increasing $m$ incurs computational cost, while increasing the noise level does not, for the purposes of increasing the effective noise level, it is better to increase the noise level parameters while keeping $m$ as small as possible.